abideenml/RealTime-StarRatingPrediction-with-AWSKinesis/README.md

 ## Dynamically shifting the traffic to better performing BERT model with Multi-Armed Bandits

-Unlike traditional A/B tests, the bandit model will learn the best BERT model (action) for a given context over time and begin to shift traffic to the best model.
-Depending on the aggressiveness of the bandit model algorithm selected, the bandit model will continuously explore the under-performing models, but start to favor and exploit the over-performing models.
-And unlike A/B tests, multi-armed bandits allow you to add a new action (ie. BERT model) dynamically throughout the life of the experiment.
-When the bandit model sees the new BERT model, it will start sending traffic and exploring the accuracy of the new BERT model - alongside the existing BERT models in the experiment.
+Unlike traditional A/B tests, the bandit model learns the best BERT model (action) for a given context over time and begin to shift traffic to the best model.
+Depending on the aggressiveness of the bandit model algorithm selected, the bandit model continuously explores the under-performing models, but start to favor and exploit the over-performing models.
+And unlike A/B tests, multi-armed bandits allow us to add a new action (ie. BERT model) dynamically throughout the life of the experiment.
+When the bandit model sees the new BERT model, it starts sending traffic and exploring the accuracy of the new BERT model - alongside the existing BERT models in the experiment.

  This implementation continuously updates a Vowpal Wabbit reinforcement learning model using Amazon SageMaker, DynamoDB, Kinesis, and S3.